tmg2549/image-upload-app/README.md

 Server runs on port 3001 on local machine.

-Client and server are set up for hot module reloading if any edits are made.
+Client and server are set up for hot module reloading if any edits are made.\\

+## Wrap Up

+If I had more time, I would focus on the following:

+- Add TypeScript on the server-side code
+- Build out unit testing suite on client-side and server-side
+- Build out CSS and Meterial UI styling
+- Set up project for both production and development mode
+- Run cybersecurity and accessibility tests